chadlavi/recipes/food/mains/colombian-chicken-stew.md

 # Colombian pressure cooker chicken stew

 Don't forget to properly salt this!
-Also a good idea to toss in some garlic.
+Also a good idea to toss in some garlic; the original recipe has none but it needs it.

 ## Ingredients

 - 4 large Russet or Yukon Gold potatoes, peeled and cut into 1- to 2-inch chunks
 - 1 large onion, sliced into 1/4-inch slices (about 1 1/2 cups)
+- 3-4 cloves garlic, roughly chopped
 - 4 medium beefsteak tomatoes, cut into 1- to 2-inch chunks (about 3 cups)
 - 8 bone-in, skin-on chicken thighs
 - 2 bay leaves